mikiec84/abbe98.github.com/_posts/2014-02-13-omap-mapper-a-project-during-the-holidays.md

 ---
 layout: post
-title: OMap Mapper: A project during the holidays.
+title: OMap Mapper a project during the holidays.
-description: OMAP Mapper, a project for mapping maps, that I will write during my holidays next week.
+description: OMap Mapper a project for mapping maps, that I will write during my holidays next week.
 image: http://abbe98.github.io/assets/default.png
 ---
 I got holidays next week and I have some work to do on some projects but I want to do something with maps so during the holidays I will work on a new project...